pmahnke/mahnke-cocktails/recipe/sangria.md

 - Method: Build in the Pitcher
 - Pour: Add all ingredients directly to the pitcher
 - Glassware:
-  - High Ball
+  - Gin Balloon or High Ball
   - On the Rocks
-- Garnish: Soaked fruit
+- Garnish: Soaked fruit like strawberries, apples, peache slices or anything in season.
 - Special Prep: Top glasses with soda water